ameba23/harddrive-party/README.md

 - [x] Handle recursive directory download request
 - [x] Queueing / resume downloads
 - [ ] Add suitable bounds to channels
+- [ ] Cancelling downloads / removing items from wishlist
+- [ ] Command to disconnect from a peer
+- [ ] Allow adding / updating / removing share directories at runtime
+- [ ] Search files in web ui
+- [ ] Expand / collapse directories in web ui

 This is based on a previous NodeJS project - [pegpeg/hdp](https://gitlab.com/pegpeg/hdp) - but has many protocol-level changes.